-The North York Moors National Park and surrounding area is one of the best places in the country to enjoy cycling of all types from gravel riding to mountain biking, from road cycling to cyclo-cross.
+The North York Moors is one of the best places in the country to enjoy cycling of all types from gravel riding to mountain biking, from road cycling to cyclo-cross.
 With dedicated mountain biking centres and more than 2,000 kms of bridleways and quiet moorland roads, you really are spoilt for choice.

-A network of businesses have signed up to our Cycling Friendly initiative, making it easy for you to plan and make the most of your stay in the area.
-They've gone the extra mile to offer specific activities, facilities, information or services to enhance your cycling experience in the North York Moors National Park.
+Business who've joined the cycling friendly network have gone the extra mile to offer specific activities, facilities, information and services to enhance your stargazing experience in the North York Moors.

 Offer facilities such as secure lock up and kit storage with tools and bike wash facilities.
-They'll be able to help with advice on the nearest bike shops, service and hire centres and some even have agreements in place for delivery of hire bikes.
-They will also point you towards some great places to ride with cycling friendly places to visit for that all important mid ride tea or coffee and cake.
+They'll be able to help with advice on the nearest bike shops, service and hire centres and some have agreements in place for delivery of hire bikes.
+They will also point you towards some great places to ride with cycling friendly places to visit for that all important tea and cake break.

-There's a wide selection of providers offering road, hybrid and mountain bikes as well as e-bikes.
-Some will also deliver the bikes to your accommodation making it easier if you want to ride close by or point to point and you’re not able to transport or return bikes yourself.
+There's a wide selection of providers offering road, hybrid, mountain bikes and eBikes.
+Some will also deliver the bikes to your accommodation making it easier if you want to ride close by or point to point, and you’re not able to transport or return bikes yourself.
 Find out more information on bike hire.

 Food and drink